ICARE Team, Co-Chairs

 Reporting Sexual Misconduct

-Do you believe you have witnessed or been a victim of sexual misconduct in one of the churches or ministries of the Peninsula-Delaware Conference of The United Methodist Church?
+Do you believe you have witnessed or been a victim of sexual misconduct in one of the churches or ministries of the Eastern PA Conference of The United Methodist Church?
 We are here to help!

 For persons and congregations involved in cases of alleged sexual misconduct by those in ministerial roles (both clergy and lay, paid and volunteer).